coderFlameyosFlow/FlameWare/README.md

 # FlameWare - REWRITE IN PROGRESS
 Performant, high code quality and extensive command framework, Inspired by High Quality Command Frameworks like [Lamp](https://www.spigotmc.org/threads/lamp-a-highly-flexible-extremely-powerful-and-customizable-commands-framework.544055/) and [mCommands](https://www.spigotmc.org/threads/mcommands.600957/) to ***try*** fix their (current) issues

-*Okay, cool, I have heard this a million times, you probably use recursion, have terrible code quality and have a massive jar size*
+*Okay, cool, I have heard this a million times, you probably use recursion, have terrible performance, readability, understandability and/or code quality, slow support, non-extensive and/or have a massive jar size*

 Look, don't assume, other command frameworks are obviously great and try their *best*, although:

-Here is what makes you choose FlameWare over others:
+Here is what makes you choose **FlameWare** over **others**:

 ## Performance
 Here is what makes FlameWare top in performance: